The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 The Master of Science in Accounting program is designed to prepare graduates to pursue mid-level management positions in both the public and private sectors.
 The curriculum is designed to enrich skills in auditing, taxation, cost accounting, and financial accounting while providing students the opportunity to choose elective courses and a concentration to meet their specific interests and goals.
 Graduates may be eligible to sit for professional certification examinations, which include the Certified Public Accountant (CPA), Certified Internal Auditor (CIA®), and Certified Management Accountant (CMA®) examinations.‡

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.

 Employment opportunities for graduates with an accounting degree may exist within government, private, nonprofit, and public accounting.
 In addition, many entrepreneurial opportunities may exist for small business accounting and consulting services.
 Specific careers may include public accountant, management accountant, government accountant, internal auditor, and tax accountant.†

-In addition to developing a broad foundation in accounting principles, this master's in accounting program is designed to enhance your knowledge in the area of specialization that best fits your career and educational goals.
+In addition to developing a broad foundation in accounting principles, this master's in accounting program is designed to enhance your knowledge in the area of concentration that best fits your career and educational goals.